Police, Fire Department Investigating Bottle-Based Incendiary Attack On Laguna Beach Bar

 The bar has been family-owned and operated for nearly 20 years.

-The bar says it has cameras on the inside and only one at the door, which didn’t capture who’s responsible for the attack.
+The bar says it has cameras on the inside and only one at the door, which didn’t capture whoever was responsible for the attack.

 Police detectives are working on the case with fire department arson investigators and have sent the devices to a lab to figure out what substances were in the bottles.